 Climate Outreach is working with governments to help them engage with their citizens on climate change in ways that are meaningful, inclusive, two-way, and values driven – because climate targets won’t be met otherwise.
-Our new Climate Engagement Initiative will run its first events and release its first resources at the upcoming UN climate conference (COP26).
+Our new Climate Engagement Initiative will run its first public events at the upcoming UN climate conference (COP26).

 To tackle climate change, we all need to make substantial changes to our collective and individual behaviours and actions.
 Many of us have begun to take our own steps – albeit within the limits of our personal circumstances.

 At the same time, governments have begun actively recognising the impacts of climate change on long-term security and prosperity, and have started developing policies and strategies to address climate change.

 There is however little evidence of an inclusive mindset within governments to actively engage with their citizens to define and refine these policies.
 Governments often consult scientific and thematic experts, but large-scale public consultations (such as citizens’ assemblies) remain ad-hoc, and often facilitated by civil society or community groups themselves.

 In some ways, this lack of public engagement, inclusive policy design, and participatory policy development is at the heart of the fragmentation and disjointed approach by governments (at all levels – local, regional and national).

 The facts may well be black and white.
 But meaningful change cannot happen without a social mandate – where a majority of the public identify climate change as a key priority for them, and social norms shift to low carbon behaviours and fuel demand for supportive policies.

 Building a social mandate